berkshelf/vagrant-berkshelf/README.md

 ## vagrant-berkshelf vs. Test Kitchen

-This plugin was created before the development of Test Kitchen and its usefulness in a post-Test Kitchen world is questionable.
-We believe Test Kitchen provides a robust and stable platform for testing cookbooks and we _highly_ recommend using Test Kitchen instead of Vagrant for your cookbook testing workflows.
+This plugin was created before the development of Test Kitchen, which provides a much simpler and more robust cookbook testing experience.
+We _highly_ recommend using Test Kitchen instead of Vagrant for your cookbook testing workflows and will not be further maintaining this project.
+If you are interested in maintaining this project see: <https://github.com/berkshelf/vagrant-berkshelf/issues/321>

-See Seth Vargo's blog post for additional information: <https://sethvargo.com/the-future-of-vagrant-berkshelf/>
+See Seth Vargo's blog post for additional information on Test Kitchen vs. Vagrant Berkshelf: <https://sethvargo.com/the-future-of-vagrant-berkshelf/>

 ## Installation